dfebs/bloggington/README.md

 ## Bugs
 - [ ] You can submit an empty post
 - [ ] Editing a comment will result in a duplicate "edit comment" button
+- [ ] Creating comments on front page is a mess

 ## Nice-to-haves
 - [ ] Add reactions to comments or posts